davrusmas/oracle_12c_pfile/README.md

-PFILE contains the Oracle parameters.
+<b>PFILE</b> contains the Oracle parameters.
 This file is processed when an instance is started.

 When an Oracle instance is started, the parameter file is searched for in $ORACLE_HOME/dbs (UNIX, Linux) or $ORACLE_HOME/database (Windows) in this order: